-How I Made My PhD Completion Plan on Excel (With a Free Template)
+How I Made My PhD Completion Plan on Excel (With Template)

 For the last few weeks, I've been working on my PhD completion plan.
 It's basically an excel spreadsheet that I'm using to track my progress and plan my time for the remainder of my PhD.
 My thesis is due August of next year (with a 6 month extension) so the clock is definitely ticking.
 But what started as a quick and basic gantt chart has quickly turned into a more complicated excel spreadsheet - and I love it so much I thought I'd share it with you all!

-If you want to skip to downloading the excel template I've created, go straight to the bottom of this post, but if you want to see how I made the document and how to use it, then keep on reading!
+If you want to skip to accessing the excel template click the link below.
+But if you want to see how I made the document and how to use it, then keep on reading!